Charles Matthau: Life and career

 Matthau was born on December 10, 1962, in New York City, to actor Walter Matthau and actress Carol Grace, who claimed to be the model for the flighty personality of Holly Golightly in Breakfast at Tiffany's.
 He was named after his mother's stepfather, aviation industrialist Charles Marcus.
 His godfather was actor Richard Widmark, and his godmother was journalist Lillian Ross.
 He appeared as a child actor alongside his father in such films as Charley Varrick (1973), The Bad News Bears (1976), and House Calls (1978).
 He became active in his father's production company, Walcar Productions, in 1978.
-Among his directorial projects have been The Grass Harp, from a novella by Truman Capote, and the made-for-TV movie The Marriage Fool, both of which starred his father.
+Among his directorial projects have been the made-for-TV movies The Grass Harp based on the novella by Truman Capote, and The Marriage Fool, both of which starred his father.
 He also directed Doin' Time on Planet Earth (1988), Her Minor Thing (2005), Baby-O (2009), The Book of Leah (2019), and Freaky Deaky (2012), which premiered at the Tribeca Film Festival.
 Matthau is a Platinum Circle Award honoree from the American Film Institute.

-In 2012, Matthau wrote, produced, and directed the film Freaky Deaky, an adaptation of Elmore Leonard's novel, with outstanding performances from Christian Slater and Crispin Glover.
+In 2012, Matthau wrote, produced, and directed the film Freaky Deaky, an adaptation of Elmore Leonard's novel, with performances from Christian Slater and Crispin Glover.
 The heist-laden plot with heightened reality chronicles the exploits of two bomb-loving, eco-terrorist, radical antagonists, with a trailblazing cop.

 Matthau played the role of the sarcastic boyfriend in the 2005 Going Shopping.
 He directed the 2005 romantic comedy feature Her Minor Thing, starring Estella Warren, Christian Kane, and Michael Weatherly.
 Variety called it “a would-be sex comedy that lacks appeal, not to mention laughs.”

 In 1991, he directed a TV movie, Mrs. Lambert Remembers Love, starring Walter Matthau, Ellen Burstyn, and Ryan Todd.
 The movie tells the moving story of a grandmother's love, who has dementia, for her orphaned grandson.